Islam in Malaysia: Religion of the Federation

-Individual Arab traders, including Sahabas, preached in the Malay Archipelago, Indo-China, and China in the early seventh century.
-Islam was introduced to the Malay Peninsula coast by Arabs in 674 CE.

-Islam was also brought to Malaysia by

-Arab Muslim and Tamil Indian Muslim traders in the 12th century AD.
-It is commonly held that Islam first arrived in the Malay peninsula since Sultan Mudzafar Shah I (12th century) of Kedah (Hindu name Phra Ong Mahawangsa), the first ruler to be known to convert to Islam after being introduced to it by Indian traders who themselves were recent converts.
-In the 13th century, the Terengganu Stone Monument was found at Kuala Berang, Terengganu, where the first Malay state to receive Islam in 1303 Sultan Megat Iskandar Shah, known as Parameswara prior to his conversion, is the first Sultan of Melaka.
-He converted to Islam after marrying a princess from Pasai, of present-day Indonesia.

-The religion was adopted peacefully by the coastal trading ports people of Malaysia and Indonesia, absorbing rather than conquering existing beliefs.
-By the 15th and 16th centuries it was the majority faith of the Malay people.

 Contemporary Islam

 Contemporary Islam follows the Shafi‘ite school of Sunnism.
-Some Islamic terms, such as the word Allah, are forbidden to non-Muslims both orally and in government's ban on the use of the word "Allah" by non-Muslims, reversing the 2009 ruling of a court of first instance.
+Some Islamic terms, such as the word "Allah" (Arabic for "God"), are forbidden to non-Muslims both orally and in writing.
+The government ban on the use of the word "Allah" by non-Muslims reversed the 2009 ruling of a court of first instance.

-Until the 1970s, many Malay Muslims lived a liberal and moderate Islam, like Indonesian Muslims.
+Until the 1970s, many Malay Muslims followed a liberal and moderate Islam, like Indonesian Muslims.
 At this time, a wave of Islamisation emerged (sparked by various social and ethnic conflicts, linked to the Al-Arqam parties and Islam Se-Malaysia), so that today, Malaysia lives in a more Islamic environment compared to the earlier years.
 Malays, who represent 50.4% of the total population, are almost all Muslims.
-About 70% of Malay Muslims wear headscarves, while their port was marginal until the 1980s.
+About 70% of Malay Muslim women wear headscarves, but was marginal until the 1980s.
 The traditional Malay garment, of Islamic origin, is also worn by many Malays.